aeirya/face-morphing/README.md

 # face-morphing
-Implementation of face morphing using triangulation
+Implementation of face morphing using Delaunay triangulation algorithm.
+In order to use the tool run face_morphing.py